NitorCreations/nitor-deploy-tools/docs/template-processing.md

 #### `Fn::ImportYaml`

 Imports an external yaml file into the place occupied with this function.
-Example:
+Here is an example:

 ```yaml
 Parameters: